 Trinity College Recognised Nationally

-The College has been recognised nationally with three Excellence Awards at the 2021 Australian Education Awards in the following categories;
+The College was recognised nationally with three Excellence Awards at the 2021 Australian Education Awards in the following categories:

 Best Use of Technology